timicoltd/ServiceHub-Developer/examples/curl/request/README.md

 	{
 		"Name" : "u_test",
 		"Type" : "dropdown",
-		"QuestionText" : "This is a test variable"
+		"QuestionText" : "This is a test variable", "Mandatory" : "true"
 	}
 ]
 ```